trldvix/youtube-transcript-api/README.md

 ```

 ### Cookies

-Some videos are age-restricted, so this module won't be able to access those videos without some sort of authentication.
+Some videos are age-restricted, so this library won't be able to access those videos without some sort of authentication.
 Unfortunately, some recent changes to the YouTube API have broken the current implementation of cookie-based
 authentication, so this feature is currently not available.

 ### Bulk Transcript Retrieval

+#### ❗You will most likely get [IP blocked](#-important-) by YouTube if you use this❗

 There are a few methods for bulk transcript retrieval in `YoutubeTranscriptApi`